jupyter-book/mystmd/packages/jtex/docs/template-yml.md

 description: Every jtex template defines a template.yml to define the options and parts available as well as metadata about the authorship and license of the template.
 ---

-Every template defines a `template.yml` to define the options the template exposes and metadata of the authorship and license of the template.
+Every template defines a `template.yml` to define the `options`, `parts` and `doc` properties the template exposes and metadata of the authorship and license of the template.

 (template-metadata)=

 ## Template Metadata

-The `metadata` section of the `template.yml` defines the information about the template, including who made and contributed it, the license, any tags for the template and links to the source repositories.
+The `template.yml` defines information about the template, including who made and contributed it, the license, any tags for the template and links to the source repositories.

-This information is meant for listing and searching templates in a user interface or in the command line.
+This information is meant for listing and searching templates in a user interface or in the command line using `jtex list`.
 The following metadata fields should be included for the template to be attributed correctly.

 ```yaml